Skip to content

 Epithelial membrane antigen (EMA)Positive

-Muir-Torre syndrome screening: Check for loss of expression of MLH1, MSH2, and MSH6 by immunohistochemistry.
+Muir-Torre syndrome screening: Check for loss of expression of MLH1, MSH2, and MSH6 by immunohistochemical staining.

 Q When is Muir-Torre syndrome suspected?